histausse/ph0wn_2021_lost_legacy/README.md

 database.bin: data
 ```

-The instructions gives us a few names an mention Oberon (I'm still not sure if it is a language, an OS, or both).
+The instructions give us a few names an mention Oberon (I'm still not sure if it is a language, an OS, or both).

 After some research arround the subject (and a big hint on the discord :eyes:), I arrived to the conclusion that the `.sym` is bytecode from Modula 2.